-Emphasising the relationship between an entity's principal risks and its ability to meet its objectives may provide relevant information and provide insight into an entity's risk appetite.
+Emphasising the relationship between an entity's principal risks and its ability to meet its objectives may provide relevant insight into an entity's risk appetite.

 7A.33 Significant changes in principal risks such as a change in likelihood, probable timing or possible effect, or the inclusion of new risks, should be highlighted and explained.